 The Machine Learning component uses a model derived from data collected from real aircraft engines.
 You can navigate to the Machine Learning workspace from your solution's tile on the azureiotsolutions.com page.
 The tile is available when the solution is in the Ready state.

 The Machine Learning model is available as a template that shows how to work with telemetry collected through IoT solution accelerator services.
 Microsoft has built a regression model of an aircraft engine based on publicly available data, and step-by-step guidance on how to use the model.

 The Azure IoT Predictive Maintenance solution accelerator uses the regression model created from this template.
 The model is deployed into your Azure subscription and made available through an automatically generated API.
 The solution includes a subset of the testing data for 4 (of 100 total) engines and the 4 (of 21 total) sensor data streams.
 This data is sufficient to provide an accurate result from the trained model.

 A. Saxena and K. Goebel (2008).
 "Turbofan Engine Degradation Simulation Data Set", NASA Ames Prognostics Data Repository (https://c3.nasa.gov/dashlink/resources/139/), NASA Ames Research Center, Moffett Field, CA

 Now you've seen the key components of the Predictive Maintenance solution accelerator, you may want to customize it.

-You can also explore some of the other features and capabilities of the IoT solution accelerators:
+You can also explore some of the other features of the IoT solution accelerators: